github112017/kafka-1/Kafka_Architecture.md

 - **MAX.POLL.RECORDS**
   - Maximum number of records that a single poll() call will return.

 ### Rebalance Listeners
 - This is used when you want to implement some custom logic when the consumer leaves a consumer group or a consumer gets added to the consumer group.
 - You can implement this functionality by implementing the **ConsumerRebalanceListener** interface.

+- Check the code in the **RebalanceHandler** of the learn-java codebase.

 - Consumer Position Control
   - seek()